dscmmust/IO-Challenge-Day-One-Two-Three/README.md

 ## Instructions

-**On Day 0ne and Two ( 1st and 2nd April) you'll be required to do the first question , push it to github and fill in this f [form](https://docs.google.com/forms/d/e/1FAIpQLSeAft1A53Ya9EGU6-4C8mUoUgI96pT3_oTh_jlmttBeIOBypA/viewform)  for recording**
+**On Day 0ne and Two ( 1st and 2nd April) you'll be required to do the first question , push it to github and fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLSeAft1A53Ya9EGU6-4C8mUoUgI96pT3_oTh_jlmttBeIOBypA/viewform)  for recording**

 **Only Teams that submit their solutions  here [here](https://docs.google.com/forms/d/e/1FAIpQLSeAft1A53Ya9EGU6-4C8mUoUgI96pT3_oTh_jlmttBeIOBypA/viewform) will get the next questions sent to them.**